albar965/littlenavmap-manual/en/TIPS.md

 ### Use the measurement lines to get a VOR Radial Intersection {#tips-and-tricks-vor-radials}

-Measurment lines can start at airports or navaids where they use the magnetic variation if available.
+Measurement lines can start at airports or navaids where they use the magnetic variation if available.
 You can use them to find an airport by radial and distance if you like to navigate the old fashioned way.

 Below is an example that gets radial and distance from two VORs for `ETUO`.
 Measurement lines can also start at NDBs or waypoints.
 Note the suffix `M` which indicates magnetic course.